eclipse/kuksa.val/doc/liveUpdateVSSTree.md

 ```

 What happened here?
  - We changed the allowed max value for `Vehicle.Speed`.
-This value is already in the standard Genivi VSS data points, however in our use example we need to increase the allowed max value
+This value is already in the standard COVESA VSS data points, however in our use example we need to increase the allowed max value
  - We added a completely new signal `ThrustersActive` in the `Vehicle.Private` branch

 Please note, that due to current vss-tools limitations you need to recreate the branch structure with all intermediate branches you use in the yaml.

-Use the Genivi tools to generate a JSON
+Use the COVESA tools to generate a JSON

 ```bash
 python3 vspec2json.py -i :my.id -I ../spec/ roadster-elon.vspec  roadster-elon.json